 From your growing bump to heartburn and (what feels like) a constantly full bladder, it can be harder to get an undisturbed night’s sleep in pregnancy.
 Try our tips for a better night’s slumber.

 Planning maternity leave, getting everything ready for your baby and navigating the last few months at work when your energy levels are plummeting… no wonder you need a rest when you’re pregnant.
 Ironically though, just as you need it most, sleep can become increasingly elusive.

 Why can't I sleep in pregnancy?

 It’s normal to feel tired in pregnancy (NHS, 2021a) so try not to get frustrated with yourself, as getting frustrated can cause more sleeplessness.
 Your baby is growing, and your expanding bump is understandably making it hard for you to get comfortable at night.

 Also, you might have worries about what it’ll be like when your baby arrives, adding to those sleepless nights.

 Bladder problems can be twofold in pregnancy.
 Early on, you might still find you need to pee more often due to changes in your hormones during pregnancy (NHS 2021b).

 Just as this is settling down in later pregnancy, your growing uterus puts pressure on your bladder – meaning more toilet trips again.
-Try not to drink too much water or liquid for a couple of hours before you go to bed, so you’re not up so often in the night.
+However avoiding drinking completely before bed can lead to leg cramps, so be thoughtful but drink to make yourself comfortable.

 Nearer the end of your pregnancy, as your baby’s head engages, your bladder might feel full even when you’ve just been to the loo.
-Try going to the loo before bed, then try and make yourself as comfortable as possible.
+Try going to the loo before bed, leaning forward and exhaling to empty your bladder completely, then make yourself as comfortable as possible.
 At least the end is in sight – and if nothing else, it’ll prepare you for night awakenings to come…

 Feeling hot in pregnancy